 My favourite knitwear designer is Julie Hoover, who has several modern sweater patterns knit flat in pieces.
 Her patterns are understated, timeless classics you will wear forever.
-What I love most is the superb fit and it’s no coincidence that all her garments include seams.
+What I love most is the superb fit and it’s no coincidence that her garments include seams.
 Several sweater patterns are knit in pieces from the bottom up, so you can knit them with straight needles.
 Others start from the bottom up with just the main body knit in the round.
 Then you split the back and front at the underarm and work back and forth up to the top.
 The sleeves are knit flat too & then the pieces are seamed together at the end.

 So far I’ve made 2 of her sweaters & both are an excellent fit.
 The Veneto striped sweater is knit flat in 4 pieces and suitable for adventurous beginners.
 The neckband is knit in the round as it’s added at the end after the pieces have been joined together.
 But you could knit it back and forth in rows if you prefer by adding it a bit earlier instead.
 Other Julie Hoover flat sweater knitting patterns include Keller, Martine and Harden.

 Most Rowan jumper and cardigan patterns are knit flat in pieces too.
 This iconic UK knitwear brand have patterns from famous designers including Arne & Carlos, Kaffe Fassett, Kim Hargreaves & Martin Storey.
 Most Rowan sweater patterns are designed for straight needles, with all pieces knit flat and then joined together at the end.
 Usually even the neckline is knit on straight needles, with no knitting in the round or need for any circular needles.
-They have patterns to suit all fashion tastes and knitting levels, from beginners to advanced.
+They have patterns to suit all fashion tastes and knitting levels, from adventurous beginners to advanced knitting ninjas.

 You can browse & buy Rowan jumper and cardigan patterns on their website.
 They have recently started doing a few seamless sweater patterns knit in the round and it’s not obvious which ones they are.
 So here’s a Ravelry search showing all Rowan sweater patterns that can be knit flat.
 Even better, here’s a list of Rowan free flat jumper and cardigan patterns.
 You’ll need a Ravelry account to view these, but it’s free to join & I highly recommend it.
 Warning: you could easily spend half your life on there!